iffn/MarchingCubeEditorForUnity/README.md

 # MarchingCubeEditor
 Goal: Create an editor for creating marching cube terrains

+## Current state
+In active development and likely with a bunch of bugs.

 ## Sources and references
 Implementing generation data by Paul Bourke: https://paulbourke.net/geometry/polygonise/